-Prop 64 makes it legal for people 21 and older to possess and use small amounts of marijuana (also known as "pot" or "weed").
-California's marijuana legalization law also allows the sale of marijuana by businesses licensed to do so.
+Prop 64 made it legal as of January 1, 2018, for people 21 and older to possess and use small amounts of marijuana (also known as “pot” or “weed”).
+California’s marijuana legalization law also allows the sale of marijuana by businesses licensed to do so.1

 California had been slowly moving toward marijuana legalization for a while.
 The use, cultivation and distribution of medical marijuana were legalized in 1996.
 And personal possession of up to an ounce of marijuana was previously a California infraction carrying no jail time.

 But Prop 64 definitely marks a new era for California marijuana law.
 Moreover, defendants sentenced to criminal penalties for crimes like HS 11359 possession for sale of marijuana may now be able to bring a motion for resentencing under Prop 64, which lightens the penalties for such offenses.2

 The following table shows the changes made by Proposition 64 to major California marijuana crimes and their penalties:

 |California Marijuana Crime||Code Section||Before Prop 64||After Prop 64|